Defined Benefit (DB) pension policy changes

 • If trustees want to use this new power to validate an historic amendment, they will need to ask the scheme actuary to confirm that, in the actuary’s opinion, it is reasonable to conclude that the alteration would not have prevented the scheme from continuing to satisfy the statutory ‘reference scheme test’ at the time it was made

-• The proposed legislation would allow an actuary to take ‘any professional approach’ (including making assumptions or relying on presumptions) that is open to the actuary.
+• The legislation allows an actuary to take ‘any professional approach’ (including making assumptions or relying on presumptions) that is open to the actuary.
 They can also act on the basis of the information currently available to them, as long as they consider it sufficient for the purpose of forming their opinion

 • The success of this solution will depend on whether scheme actuaries feel able to give the necessary confirmations.
-We hope that the way the legislation has been drafted gives actuaries sufficient flexibility to provide this (at least in most cases).
-The Financial Reporting Council (FRC) and Institute and Faculty of Actuaries (IFoA) are currently drafting guidance to assist actuaries who are asked to provide confirmations to validate historic amendments.
-This is likely to be published around the time the legislation comes into force
+The Financial Reporting Council (FRC) and Institute and Faculty of Actuaries (IFoA) have published guidance to assist actuaries who are asked to provide confirmations to validate historic amendments

-• A further case brought by trustees of The Pension Trust, Verity Trustees v Wood, was heard in March this year.
+• A further case brought by trustees of The Pension Trust, Verity Trustees v Wood, was heard in March 2025.
 It is considering a number of further issues related to the operation of the section 37 regime

-• Despite the promise of a legislative solution, the judgment in Verity Trustees will still be relevant for schemes potentially impacted by Virgin Media, particularly as it will:
+• Despite the legislative solution, the judgment in Verity Trustees is still likely to be relevant for schemes potentially impacted by Virgin Media, particularly as it is expected it will:

-• help to determine which amendments required actuarial confirmation under the section 37 regime (and which may benefit from the legislative solution), and
+• clarify which amendments required actuarial confirmation under the section 37 regime (and which may benefit from the legislative solution), and

 • determine whether the closure of a COSR scheme to future accrual between 6 April 1997 and 6 April 2016 was subject to this regime